-Where a child does not have an EHCP and a concern is raised regarding their speech and language and/or occupational therapy needs, the teacher can book to see the SALT/OT in a consultation clinic to discuss the concerns (with parental consent).
+Where a child does not have an EHCP and a concern is raised regarding their speech and language and/or occupational therapy needs, the SENCo can book to see the SALT/OT in a consultation clinic to discuss the concerns (with parental consent).
 Strategies and/or resources may be shared with the teacher.
 A referral to speech and language and or occupational therapy may be suggested as a result of the consultation clinic.
 If an occupational need is identified (gross motor, fine motor, sensory/physical) then the school is also expected to use their Occupational Therapy Mainstream pack.
 This is a folder with screening assessment tools and suggested strategies/resources for use in school.
-School are required to show evidence of intervention/adjustments and discuss the child's needs with the school assigned occupational therapy therapy clinic.
+School are required to show evidence of intervention/adjustments and discuss the child's needs with the school assigned occupational therapist before making a referral to the occupational therapy clinic.